dnn004/Casting/README.md

 # FSND-capstone

 ### Motivation
-This project is for the completion of the Udacity's Fullstack Nanodegree Program.
+This project is for the completion of Udacity's Fullstack Nanodegree Program.

 ### Installing Dependencies